DreamCloud-Project/McSim-Cycle-accurate-NoC/README.md

 # McSim - NoC-based platform cycle-accurate simulator

 This repository contains a simulator able to simulate embedded applications described using the [AMALTHEA](http://www.amalthea-project.org/) application model on top of NoC-based architectures in a cycle accurate way.
+This simulator is based on [NoCTweak](https://sourceforge.net/projects/noctweak/).

 To get the simulator you must clone this repository and its submodules.
 To clone the repository if you have an GitHub account with an SSH key registered use `git clone git@github.com:DreamCloud-Project/McSim-Cycle-accurate-NoC.git`.
 Else use `git clone https://github.com/DreamCloud-Project/McSim-Cycle-accurate-NoC.git`.
 Then use `git submodule init` followed by `git submodule update` to clone submodules.